Has it ever happened to you that you saw something you didn’t like so you looked the other way?

 If you don’t look at it, it “seems” as if it wouldn’t exist.
 But that’s tricking yourself.

-This self-deception that you do to yourself, maintained in time, doesn’t do more than make the situation worse, lengthening an anguish that, although it hurts, you could stop entirely.or
+This self-deception that you do to yourself, maintained in time, doesn’t do more than making the situation worse, lengthening anguish that, although it hurts, you could stop entirely.or

 How do you deceive yourself?